citruspay/citruspay-ios-sdk/README.md

 + Click the + and `CitrusPay.framework` appropriate to your target's platform
 + Navigate to Build Phases and expand the `Copy Bundle Resources` section
 + Click the + and `CitrusPay.bundle` appropriate to your target's platform
++ Add depedency
+    1. Download the JSONModel repository as a [zip file](https://github.com/icanzilb/JSONModel/archive/master.zip) or clone it
+    2. Copy the JSONModel sub-folder into your Xcode project
+    3. Link your app to SystemConfiguration.framework
 + You should now be able to add `#import <CitrusPay/CitrusPay.h>` to any of your target's source files and begin using CitrusPay SDK!
 + Done!